 We have microbes, and that’s a good thing?

 It’s true.
 Our bodies are teeming with bacteria and other microbes that live mostly on our skin and in our guts.
 In fact, each person contains trillions of these microorganisms.
 All together, they make up anywhere between 1 and 3 percent of a human’s body weight.
 (For an average 175-pound person, that’s as much as 5 pounds of bacteria.)

 Collectively, scientists call this tiny ecosystem of organisms the microbiome.
 We’ve been aware of them for awhile, but it wasn’t until the last decade or so that researchers started to understand the mechanisms by which they influence our health.
 For example, some microbes help us digest certain foods, and others help regulate hormones like serotonin.
-While we haven’t pinned down the exact goings on of these little beasts, we understand a few fundamental things: To a certain extent, more microbes are better, and a larger diversity of those microbes is best.
+While we haven’t pinned down the exact goings on of these little beasts, we understand that to a certain extent, a high quantity and diversity of microbes is better for our bodies.